Selling a Property

 Simon Nosworthy Partner

-Legal fees involved in selling a property:
+Legal fees for selling a house

 Our fees will depend on the value when selling a property and whether its freehold or leasehold and will range from £950.00 to £2,225.00 plus VAT*